PseudoKnight/CHDiscord/README.md

 This event is called when a user sends a message in the Discord server.
 Prefilters: username, channel
 Data: userid, username, nickname, channel, message

+### discord_direct_message_received
+This event is called when a user sends a direct message to the bot.
+Data: userid, username, message

 ### discord_voice_joined
 This event is called when a user joined a voice channel.